 The purpose of the Petroleum Fuels Set-Aside Program Chapter B is to provide a working description of all aspects of the program, including staff operations and procedures for approvals, appeals, audits, and reports to the governor and legislature.
-The program augments the policy and program concepts contained in the Delaware Energy Security Plan (ESP).
-This Chapter provides a description of the application process.
+The program augments the policy and program concepts contained in the Delaware State Energy Security Plan (SESP).